 All submittable assessment items must be uploaded to Canvas.

 An exception to the above is the mid-semester test and the Case File.
-The hard-copy case file needs to be submitted to the convenor at the Mock Court in week 13.
+The hard-copy case file needs to be submitted to the convenor at the Mock Court.

 Responsibility for understanding